 Before outlining the core concepts driving Activity Theory (AT), a brief historical overview helps to contextualise them.
 For Marx, human endeavour and change are based on activity, with the subject of that activity being the individual or group driving it (Marx and Engels, 1975; Blunden, 2009).
 Vygotsky built upon Marxist ideas, emphasising the importance of human activity as a socially mediated process, and applied these core concepts to the broader understanding of learning (Blunden, 2010).
 While Vygotsky’s student Leontiev developed Vygotsky’s work into a prototypical Activity Theory (AT), AT had stagnated in the repressive context of the USSR (Blunden, 2010) and saw limited uptake in Western academia until Cole translated Vygotsky’s work (Vygotsky, 1978).
 Cole’s efforts brought these foundational ideas into the realm of educational psychology during the broader social turn in the discipline.

-In this emerging field of cultural psychology, scholars such as Wertsch (Wertsch, 1985) and Cole (Cole, 1996) explored the critical role of cultural mediation in human development, particularly in relation to learning communities and contexts.
+In this emerging field of cultural psychology, scholars such as Wertsch (1985) and Cole (1996) explored the critical role of cultural mediation in human development, particularly in relation to learning communities and contexts.
 They positioned learning pedagogies as forms of mediational strategies.
 Before turning to Cole’s work and others in this context, it is valuable to examine the core concepts of Activity Theory.
 Nardi and Kaptelinin outline AT as a series of foundational principles that underpin broader theories (Wertsch, 1981; Kaptelinin and Nardi, 2009), specifically: object-orientedness, tool mediation, hierarchical structure of activity, the ongoing development of activity, and the psychological processes of internalisation and externalisation.

 A useful starting point to explore key concepts in AT is Vygotsky’s formulation of the relationship between subject, object, and tools.
 Activity Theory is object-oriented, meaning that human behaviour and learning are driven by the goals or objectives of the individual or collective subject (Engeström, 1987).
-Kaptelinin and colleagues (Kaptelinin, Kari Kuutti, et al., 1995) note that while the materialist roots of AT, stemming from Marxist theory, have led some interpretations to focus on the object as the physical entity being worked on and transformed by activity, conceptual objects are also included in Leontiev’s conception of Activity Theory (Leont’ev, 1974).
+Kaptelinin and colleagues (1995) note that while the materialist roots of AT, stemming from Marxist theory, have led some interpretations to focus on the object as the physical entity being worked on and transformed by activity, conceptual objects are also included in Leontiev’s conception of Activity Theory (Leont’ev, 1974).
 Thus, the term object is best understood within the context of a broader motivation or objective.
 To represent the subject-object relationship in a way that addresses Vygotsky’s resolution of the subject-object, mind-body, and Cartesian dualism problems (Still and Costall, 1991), this relationship was developed by Leontiev into a triadic model that includes tools which mediate the activity (Engeström, 1987).
 See fig 3.x below.

 Fig. 3.x essential conception of Activity

-Turning to mediation via tools, Vygotsky’s concept of tools is broad, encompassing language, physical tools, and representational concepts (Vygotsky, 1978).
+Turning to mediation via tools, Vygotsky’s concept of tools is broad, encompassing language, physical tools, and representational concepts (1978).
 Mediation is particularly relevant to this study, as the learning environment involves diverse and dynamic forms of tool use.
 Physical, digital, and conceptual tools evolve as products of the experiences of others in society, containing evidence of cultural adaptation and evolution.
 This study positions pedagogies as forms of mediational strategy that can be employed by both facilitators and learners (Donato and MacCormick, 1994; Gutierrez et al., 2009).